isl-org/OpenBot/body/glueable_body/README.md

 Optional parts:

-These pieces give extra surface area for glueing, which can help if your print experiences warping.
+These pieces give extra surface area for gluing, which can help if your print experiences warping.

 * `bottom_glue` ([STL](bottom_glue.stl), [STEP](bottom_glue.step))
 * `top_glue_A` ([STL](top_glue_A.stl), [STEP](top_glue_A.step))